 13. Canary Mastiff

-Highlights: Determined, Calm, Courageous
+Highlights: Determined, Calm, Brave

 True to the Molosser lineage, Canary Mastiffs sport a muscular physique.
 Thanks to their short coat and graceful gait, this mastiff breed is often described as cat-like.
 Balanced and confident with owners, they can just as easily turn aggressive towards strangers.